StuDocu/mobile-qa-assignment/README.md

 You can think about this written part both as the presentation of the project to a stakeholder and as the technical documentation for the team who could join you for maintaining or extending the project with instructions about how to use it.

+# Delivery
+To deliver this assignment to us, just email us the link to the repo you created using this template, we expect:
+* To see your implementation of tests around the app codebase
+* Run the tests locally with provided instructions (good to update this README with instruction on how to run the automated tests)
+* See the documentation you created in the repo (you can make a folder just for it)
+* If you have any questions, don't hesitate to email us

 # Open Library Books App

 This project demonstrates fetching and displaying books using React, React-Native, Redux Toolkit.